HIV Lens data methods

 New HIV diagnoses

-Breakdown: age, exposure, ethnicity (where available), and geographic region of diagnosis.
+Breakdown: age, exposure, ethnicity and geographic region (where available).

 Living with diagnosed HIV

-The rate of people living with a diagnosed HIV infection per 1,000 people aged 15-59 years.
+The rate of people living with a diagnosed HIV infection per 1,000 people aged 15-59 years is used to inform HIV testing guidelines.

 Rates are categorised as follows: